igsr/gca_1000genomes_website/human-genome-structural-variation-consortium.md

 - Tobias Marschall, Heinrich Heine University

-Data produced by HGSV can be browsed through the data portal.
+Data produced by HGSVC can be browsed through the data portal.
 Details of the different phases of the HGSVC, with data reuse statements, are available here:

 * [HGSVC](https://www.internationalgenome.org/data-portal/data-collection/structural-variation)
 * [HGSVC2](https://www.internationalgenome.org/data-portal/data-collection/hgsvc2)